 Fig 3 The Three Field Model.

-RING OF CONFIDENCE (Fig 4). – The Ring of Confidence™, developed by our colleagues in buy orlistat online without prescription, acknowledges the ‘support’ surrounding an individual at any time in their life.
+RING OF CONFIDENCE (Fig 4). – The Ring of Confidence™, developed by our colleagues in orlistat cheapest place to order, acknowledges the ‘support’ surrounding an individual at any time in their life.
 In the diagram below, the blue circles denote statutory services while the others denote community services.